Grothendieck's period conjecture for Kummer surfaces of self-product CM type: Proof of the main theorem and remarks

-\textbf{Acknowledgement.} I would like to thank Prof.~Tsuzuki for suggesting the GPC and the book \cite{AndreG} and providing helpful comments in Friday's seminar 2022.
-Also, I would like to thank Prof.~Vial for his interest and fruitful discussions related to the GPC in Bielefeld in October 2022 and for pointing out the first draft mistakes.
-Finally, I would like to thank Prof.~Hanamura for his comments around 1-motives and the referees for their prompt response and useful suggestions.
+\textbf{Acknowledgement.} I would like to thank Prof.~Nobuo Tsuzuki for suggesting the GPC and the book \cite{AndreG}, and providing helpful comments during Friday seminars 2022.
+Also, I would like to thank Prof.~Charles Vial for his interest and fruitful discussions related to the GPC in Bielefeld in October 2022, and for pointing out mistakes in the first draft.
+Finally, I would like to thank Prof.~Masaki Hanamura for his comments around 1-motives and the referees for their prompt responses and useful suggestions.